ygoldin/Chess/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### `npm run deploy`

+Deploys the page to the homepage specified in the package.json.
+It pushes the built version to the `gh-pages` branch, which the repository is configured to build a page off of.

+You can specify a commit message with `npm run deploy -- -m "Commit message"`.

+Note this does not affect the `main` branch, you will still need to push changes to the main branch.

 ### `npm run eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**